-‘Little Women LA’ Star Briana Renee Attempts Modeling Career With Sexy Boudoir Photos
+‘Little Women: LA’ Star Briana Renee Attempts Modeling Career With Sexy Boudoir Photos

-Briana Renee has made it clear in past episodes of Little Women LA that she wants to take her career further.
+Briana Renee has made it clear in past episodes of Little Women: LA that she wants to take her career further.
 While she has talked about getting a voice coach and starting a singing career, it looks like Briana may have put that dream back on the shelf in exchange for an even bigger one.
 Briana Renee recently took some really steamy boudoir-style photos in an attempt to start a modeling career.
 According to TMZ, Briana’s ultimate goal is to get on the cover of Maxim.

-Little Women LA star Briana Renee is only 3-feet-8-inches tall but that hasn’t stopped her from aspiring to be a model.
-The reality TV recently dressed up in super sexy lingerie and posed provocatively for a photo shoot that has Briana looking like a sexpot.
+Little Women: LA star Briana Renee is only 3 feet 8 inches tall, but that hasn’t stopped her from aspiring to be a model.
+The reality TV star recently dressed up in super sexy lingerie and posed provocatively for a photo shoot that has Briana looking like a sexpot.

 ‘Little Women: LA’ Star Briana Renee Wears Only A Lil’ Bit Of Lace in Sexy Photo Shoot (PHOTO GALLERY) via @TMZ. https://t.co/4CfPAoTQRe